JDHarlingLee/GraPPLE/README.md

 #### Support scripts for the visualisation of pangenome analyses in Graphia

 These scripts are provided to help users visualise their bacterial pangenome dataset in the network analysis suite [Graphia](https://graphia.app).
+At present, they should be considered as in beta, so please check your outputs make sense, and raise any issues or bugs.

 GraPPLE was initially developed to work with the output of [PIRATE](https://github.com/SionBayliss/PIRATE), though any gene presc/absc matrix from other suitable tools (Roary, Panaroo, PPanGGOLiN) can be used as input for the pairwise similarity script.
 Currently, synteny graphs from PIRATE and [Panaroo](https://github.com/gtonkinhill/panaroo) are supported (with conversion needed for PIRATE, see below).
 See also the User Guide for more information.

+Contact: j.d.harling-lee [at] roslin.ed.ac.uk

 ## Dependencies
 * Python 3.6